 So is going solar more expensive than staying on the grid?

-Unfortunately, there is no clear cut answer to the question “are solar panels expensive?”
+Unfortunately, there is no clear cut answer to the question “why are solar panels expensive?”
 As detailed above, the cost of going solar really depends on your location.
 Solar energy is already viable in most states in the U.S. And for households who want to avoid the up-front cost, third-party owned home solar energy systems are the most cost-effective option.